Divan: Etymology

-The word, recorded in English since 1586, meaning "Oriental council of a state", comes from Turkish divan, from Arabic diwan.
+The word, recorded in English since 1586, meaning "Oriental council of a state", comes from Persian دیوان (dêvân) and consequently spread via Turkish divan.

 It is first attested in Middle Persian spelled as dpywʾn and dywʾn, itself hearkening back, via Old Persian, Elamite and Akkadian, ultimately to Sumerian dub, clay tablet.
 The word was borrowed into Armenian as well as divan; on linguistic grounds this is placed after the 3rd century, which helps establish the original Middle Persian (and eventually New Persian) form was dīvān, not dēvān, despite later legends that traced the origin of the word to the latter form.
 The variant pronunciation dēvān however did exist, and is the form surviving to this day in Tajiki Persian.

 In Arabic, the term was first used for the army registers, then generalized to any register, and by metonymy applied to specific government departments.
 The sense of the word evolved to "custom house" and "council chamber", then to "long, cushioned seat", such as are found along the walls in Middle-Eastern council chambers.
 The latter is the sense that entered European languages as divan (furniture).

 The modern French, Dutch, Spanish, and Italian words douane, aduana, and dogana, respectively (meaning "customs house"), also come from diwan.

-Creation and development under the early Caliphates
+Creation and development under the early caliphates

+Earlier Context

+In ancient Iran (at least from the time of the legendary Vishtaspa and before the historical Darius, circa the 6th century BCE), there existed an official position ranked below the minister or Vizier (known by titles such as Vuzurg Farmadar or Bozorgmehr) and above the military commanders (spahbods) and provincial governors (satraps).
+This position was called "Iranmarkar" or "Iranmarghar," meaning "the highest-ranking administrator of Iran" or "the highest-ranking official in charge of affairs in Iran."
+In summary, there was a time when, apart from the king and his minister, there existed a senior-most administrator responsible for the management of the state's affairs—in Achaemenid empire that was a superpower, encompassing at least twenty countries across three continents, with a population amounting to approximately 44 percent of the entire world at the time.
+Therefore, some sorts of bureaucracy techniques (named Diwan or Divan) was one of the significant inventions of the Iranians, holding its own functions, legitimacy, and importance, and continues after it, to be one of the fundamental mechanisms of successor states.